Welcome to Columbia College!

-What is orientation and why should I go?
+What is orientation and why is it required?

 Orientation is a process in which you learn about Columbia College, its programs and services, and how to effectively enroll in coursework according to your educational goal.
 Refer to our Orientation page for upcoming sessions as well as an on-line option.
 We also offer Guidance courses that will 'count' for orientation requirement (see course schedule--look for Guide 18, 100, 107 and 108).

 Do I have to take the assessment test?

 In order to be eligible for your highest possible priority registration level, Columbia College requires an academic assessment of all students wanting to take English and/or Math courses, and/or those with English or Math prerequisites.
 The assessment test is not pass or fail, rather what course placement is right for you.
 Visit the assessment page for the testing schedule.
 You can find information about the test itself, as well as practice tests at www.accuplacer.com.